yrgo28/terminal-pyde/README.md

 1.Put your python project directory (/path/to/your/project)

 2.Type "E" to open that directory and edit files.

 3.Enjoy!

-OBJETIVE: Make a conformable way to manage python projects using vim and jedi-vim.
+OBJETIVE: Make a conformtable way to manage python projects using vim and jedi-vim.

 FUN FACT: I have this idea because i'm in a chromebook (have just 16GB disk space, and 8GB left after so installation).
 I never find a really minimal way for edit my python's projects, and i just made this :)